lipanski/datadog-sidekiq/README.md

 If that's not enough, consider using a supervisor (Systemd, runit, Monit, immortal etc.) so you can make sure that your monitor will be available even if the system is restarted.

+## Docker

+The app is also provided as a Docker image: https://hub.docker.com/r/lipanski/datadog-sidekiq

 ## Build from source

 Install [Rust](https://www.rust-lang.org) (latest stable version should be fine).